disinfoRG/FbScraper/README.md

             --limit-sec: process run time limit in seconds, default = 3000.
             --site-limit-sec: max load time in seconds for a site, default = 1800.

-1. Revisit posts in database based on next_snapshot_at parameter in Article Table on the mysql database.
+2. Revisit articles in database based on next_snapshot_at parameter in Article Table on the mysql database.
 The function will save new html to ArticleSnapshot table and update the snapshot parameters in Article Table.
 ```sh
 # update all